top of page

 Remember, always consult with a qualified practitioner before attempting any new therapy.

-With proper guidance and technique, acupressure ear piercing points can become a valuable addition to your holistic health toolkit.
+Acupressure ear piercing points can become a valuable addition to your holistic health toolkit with proper guidance and technique.